-Accurately identifying rhombohedrally stacked graphene layers, without stacking faults is of paramount importance in RG research.
-Typically, RG identification hinges on Raman spectroscopy, where the 2D peak's shape is a key differentiator from the hexagonal phase~\cite{Torche2017-sj,Yang2019-yx}.
+To explore the rich, emergent electronic structure of the RG flat band, accurate identification of rhombohedrally stacked graphene layers, without stacking faults is of paramount importance.
+Typically, RG identification hinges on confocal Raman spectroscopic mapping, where the 2D peak's shape is a key differentiator from the hexagonal phase~\cite{Torche2017-sj,Yang2019-yx}.
 The peak width or the integrated intensity ratio of the two halves of the peak (below and above the midpoint)~\cite{Yang2019-yx} are used to indicate partial or full rhombohedral stacking.
 For 3 and 4-layer structures, both the M peak~\cite{Cong2011-lx,Nguyen2014-nu} and the 2D peak shape~\cite{Nguyen2014-nu,Wirth2022-yl} serve as reliable indicators of the exact stacking configuration.
-However, as the number of layers ($N$) increases, the distinctiveness of both peaks' shapes diminishes across different stacking configurations~\cite{Nguyen2014-nu}.
-As an example, in Fig.~\ref{fig:problem}a we present measurements of the 2D peak from a graphite flake with rhombohedral stacking, having a layer thickness of 7, 8 and 10.
+However, as the number of layers ($N$) increases, the distinctiveness of both peaks' shapes diminishes across different stacking configurations~\cite{Nguyen2014-nu} (see section S1 and S2 of the Supplementary Information).
+As an example, in Fig.~\ref{fig:problem}a we present measurements of the 2D peak from a graphite flake with rhombohedral stacking, in regions with a layer thickness of 7, 8 and 10.
 At first glance, the peaks are indistinguishable, with the only variation being attributable to measurement noise.
-More quantitative analysis of the peak shape such as the ratio of the lower and upper 2D peak integrated intensity~\cite{Yang2019-yx} (within the regions marked by dashed lines on Fig.~\ref{fig:problem}a) fail to adequately distinguish between the 7, 8 and 10 layer thicknesses (see Fig.~\ref{fig:problem}b).
-Another issue when dealing with RG is that in thicker flakes a single stacking fault can not be identified relying solely on the 2D peak shape, with severe consequences in later measurements.
-While scattering infrared near-field microscopy is also employed to identify RG domains~\cite{Han2023-eb,Liu2023-gh,Wirth2022-yl,Gao2020-bj,Beitner2023-wo}, a definitive method to distinguish thick flawless crystals from those with stacking faults is yet to be established.
+A more quantitative analysis by the integrated intensity ratio of the lower and upper sides of the 2D peak~\cite{Yang2019-yx} (within the regions marked by dashed lines on Fig.~\ref{fig:problem}a) fails to adequately distinguish between the 7, 8 and 10 layer thicknesses (see Fig.~\ref{fig:problem}).
+Another issue when dealing with RG is that in thicker flakes stacking faults can not be identified relying solely on the 2D peak shape, that could lead to severe inconsistencies in later measurements.
+While scattering infrared near-field microscopy is also employed to identify RG domains~\cite{Han2024-eb,Liu2024-gh,Wirth2022-yl,Gao2020-bj,Beitner2023-wo}, a definitive method to distinguish thick, flawless crystals from those with stacking faults is yet to be established.
 The lack of a straightforward and rapid technique to verify defect-free rhombohedral stacking in flakes with $N \geq 5$ significantly hinders work with thicker RG samples.